 When the release is to an agency that has regulatory jurisdiction over privately owned utilities in the State of California of information regarding compliance instrument cost and acquisition strategy and other disclosures specifically required or authorized by the regulatory agency pursuant to any of its applicable rules, orders, or decisions.
 In the event of a disclosure pursuant to this section, and upon the request of the Executive Officer, the entity must provide within 10 business days the statutory or regulatory reference or the general order, decision, or ruling to ARB that requires the disclosure of the specific information related to bidding strategy.

-If an entity participating in an auction has retained the services of a Cap-and-Trade Consultant or Advisor, as defined in section 95923, regarding auction bidding strategy, then:
+If an entity participating in an auction has retained the services of a Cap-and-Invest Consultant or Advisor, as defined in section 95923, regarding auction bidding strategy, then:

 The entity must ensure against the Consultant or Advisor transferring the entity's information to other auction participants or coordinating the bidding strategy among participants;